Ada-Developers-Academy/core-unit-2/more-flask-queries/relationships-in-flask.md

 This lesson covers:

 - Connecting two tables together in a one-to-many relationship with SQLAlchemy
-- Utilizing documentation and problem solving to find missing information.
+- Utilizing documentation and problem solving to find missing information

 ### Before This Lesson